sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Writing.md

 >This is for reference and think about how you can incorporate or transform your existing ways of working through these tools.

 ---
-## Iterating Complexity (Batool Approaches: (will expand))
+## Iterating Complexity - B

-Iterating complexity of notes by adding ambient on going cultivation of knowledge.
+Iterating complexity of notes by slowly adding to ongoing clusters of notes.
 ### My steps
 1) Resource-bound notes (through annotator, physical sticky notes, canvas cards. etc)
 - process